skyfox69/jsapi/README.md

 ## Why Jsapi?

-Jsapi is a good choice when you want to build a Rails application providing JSON APIs consumed by one ore more clients.
-You can use Jsapi to read requests, produce responses and create OpenAPI documents.
-All of that can be specified at one place.
+Jsapi can be used to build Rails application providing JSON APIs consumed by other client applications.
+It provides an easy way to read requests, produce responses and create OpenAPI documents.

 Jsapi supports OpenAPI 2.0, 3.0 and 3.1.